Skip to main content

 interface RememberParams {

-conversationId: string; // ACID conversation (create first if new)
+conversationId: string; // ACID conversation (auto-created if needed)

 userMessage: string;